jasp-stats/jasp-desktop/Desktop/resources/help/variableslabeleditorhelp.md

 This menu allows you to manage how your data is structured, labeled, and interpreted by JASP.
 The sections below explain each setting and how to use it effectively.

-### **Long Name & Description**
+### **Name, Long Name & Description**

+* **Name:** A short name of the variable which will be shown in tables and along the axis of graphs.
-* **Long Name:** Designed for clean, publication-ready reporting. *Note: Full integration into all output tables is a work in progress.
-In future updates, this feature will allow JASP to automatically display clean, descriptive titles in your final APA output tables without cluttering your active working spreadsheet.*
+* **Long Name:** Designed for reporting. *Note: Integration into output tables is a work in progress.
+In the future, this will allow JASP to automatically display long names in your output without cluttering your data view / spreadsheet.*
-* **Description:** A dedicated space for your personal notes, hypotheses, or codebook definitions.
+* **Description:** Space for notes, hypotheses, codebook definitions etc.

 ### **Types / Levels of Measurement**